fayadgamer13/flappy_nyan.github.io/README.md

 I am developing **Flappy Nyan** for mobile and it will come out on Android (**December 18, 2025**).
 For iOS, it will take a lot of time because you need a **MacBook** or **iMac**.
 Don't worry, I will find a **solution** to that in the future (**late 2026**).

+Bug: while playing on mobile you keep on dying when past the pipes

 **Supported Devices**
 * Android: a device that has Android **5.0** or above (such as Android 7.0, 8.0, 9, 10, 11, 12, 13, 14, 15, 16).
 * iOS: iOS **10** or above (such as iOS 11, 12, 13, 14, 15, 16, 17, 18, 26).